10 Easy-to-Follow Money Rules to Improve Your Financial Health

 2. Save 10%, invest 20% of gross annual income

 Not ready to invest that amount of money?
 That’s OK.
 Maybe your money rule can be: Invest 5% and save 10% of gross annual income.
 Or invest nothing at all right now.
+You can watch this YouTube video for more tips on what you should do with your extra money:

 3. Pay cash for large expenses (engagement ring, dream trip, wedding) and 20% down, minimum, on a house